 Going back to modern times, continuous product discovery is maybe something new.
 A more recent concept for sure.

 Product discovery is often seen as a one time thing: a prelude before building something, whether it is a new product, or a feature.
 Specialists tried to fix this by introducing the concept of continuous product discovery, explaining that discovery never ends, and that should be part of our daily routine as Product Managers.
-Teresa Torres is one of the main experts and advocate of this topic, and you can learn a lot from her website.
+Teresa Torres is one of the main experts and advocate of this topic, and you can learn a lot from her website or book, Continuous Discovery Habits.

 With continuous product discovery, you are in some sort of never ending loop between the problem and the solution space: you analyze data (qualitative and quantitative), find the right problem to solve, test ideas, and learn from the results.
 This is not a linear step-by-step guide: from the problem definition you might need to go back to analyze your user behaviour, sometimes you might start with an idea, and only later find out that it actually solves a problem (or does not).
 What matters the most is speed and frequency.